KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

         }
       )

-Then you must create a role that is able to run functions (this is the way used by Knowage to run the code wrote in the MongoDB's dataset definition) and assign it to the user:
+Afterwards you must create a role that is able to run functions (this is the way used by Knowage to run the code wrote in the MongoDB's dataset definition) and assign it to the user:

 .. code-block:: javascript
     :linenos: